Galaxy Number Counts and Implications for Strong Lensing: Data Reduction

 Of course, having the lens-field apertures chosen to be centered on the lens system introduces two sources of bias.
-The first is that the lens system itself contributes to the number counts in the aperture.
+The first is that the lens system itself, consisting of the lensing galaxy and the multiple lensed images of the background source, contributes to the number counts in the aperture.
 The second bias is that lensing galaxies tend to be massive early-type galaxies and, as such, can be expected to be found in locally overdense environments \citep[e.g.,][]{morphdens,zm98}.
 We control the first bias by flagging the lensing galaxy and all lensed images by hand in the input catalogs.
-Furthermore, we exclude any galaxies within 2\farcs5 of the lens systems to avoid any strong magnification biases associated with these bright galaxies.
+Furthermore, we exclude any galaxies within $\theta = $2\farcs5 of the lens systems to avoid any strong magnification biases associated with these bright galaxies, although this is not expected to be a large effect.
+For typical galaxy-mass lenses, the Einstein ring radii of $\theta_{\rm Ein} \sim$1\arcsec\ imply that the magnifications of lensed images at $\theta = $2\farcs5 are $\sim$0.5 magnitude, and the magnification falls off as $\sim 1/\theta$.
+Therefore, only a small solid angle around each lens produces magnification at this level, suggesting that the number of faint galaxies that are mistakenly placed into a brighter magnitude bin will be minimal.
 The correction for the second effect is discussed in \S\ref{sec_xcorr_correction}.
 There may be some additional bias in the number counts in the lens fields due to clustering associated with the lensed background object \citep[e.g.,][]{1608_serendip}, which for these systems is almost always a massive galaxy hosting an active nucleus.
-However, we expect this bias in the counts to appear only in the fainter magnitude bins and mostly be washed out by the large number of faint galaxies along these lines of sight.
+However, we expect this bias in the counts to appear only in the fainter magnitude bins and to be (1) mostly washed out by the large number of faint galaxies along these lines of sight and/or (2) fainter than our $m = 24$ cutoff.